pudly/schmopera-hugo/content/articles/erica-iris-singing-a-radically-revisionist-carmen.md

 ---
-title: "Erica Iris: singing a "radically revisionist" Carmen"
+title: "Erica Iris: singing a &quot;radically revisionist&quot; Carmen"
 ---

 ## What kind of woman is Carmen?
 What about her do you think is commonly misunderstood?